 All exterior wooden structures have one thing in common: They all require maintenance.

 This is certainly the case for wooden decks.
-You’ll need to work to maintain your deck, and you may eventually even decide to fully restore it.
+You’ll need to work to maintain your deck, and you may eventually even decide to restore it fully.
 The first step in this process is sanding it with a random orbital sander.

 A random orbital sander is a specialized tool that sands wood in an elliptical pattern.
-It’s the most efficient sander to use when refinishing a deck, as they’re easy and practical to use.
+It’s the most efficient sander to use when refinishing a deck, as they’re easy and practical to handle.
 The abrasive sandpaper motion travels in an irregular pattern instead of a consistent line or circle, so you’ll see far fewer mechanical patterns on your deck surface when you use a random orbital sander than you would with other types.

-Every sander performs the same primary task — they use abrasive materials to cut through unwanted material and leave a smooth finish ready for staining and sealing.
+Every sander performs the same primary task — they use abrasive materials to cut through unwanted surface and leave a smooth finish ready for staining and sealing.
 Understanding how your sander works can help you get the best possible deck finishing results.
 It also enables you to make sure that you’re always sanding safely.

 When starting a deck refinishing project, many people jump to specific details like what grit of sandpaper to use or whether they need to sand the entire deck before staining.
 We’ll answer those questions — but first, we’ll review some basic information you need to know before sanding your wooden deck.